corpuschat/docs/widget/home-screen.md

 ### Customized Greeting

-Leverage personalized greetings to establish an immediate connection with users:

-- **Personalization Tokens:** Incorporate `{firstname|FALLBACK}` within your greeting message to dynamically insert the user's name, provided they are identified, which adds a personal touch to the welcome message.
+Leverage personalized greetings to establish an immediate connection with users using **Personalization Tokens**.
+Incorporate `{firstname|FALLBACK}` within your greeting message to dynamically insert the user's name, provided they are identified, which adds a personal touch to the welcome message.

 > [Insert Screenshot: Personalized Greeting Configuration]